 ASCENT OF VESUVIUS -- CONTINUED

-Well, as I was saying, we got our mules and horses, after an hour and a half
+Well, as I was saying, we got our mules and horses, after an hour

-and keep him from going up the hill, and so I
+tail and keep him from going up the hill, and so I

 discharged him.
 I got along faster then.
 We had one